GiovaniRizzato/Todo-frontend/README.md

 # OverEngineered Todo list

 Welcome to the OverEngineered Todo list project repository!
-This project of a to-do list with all my frontend technologies that made sense, and some that don't just for fun of it! :smiley:
+This is project of a to-do list with all my frontend technologies that made sense, and some that don't just for fun of it! :smiley:

 The real idea here was to put my skills to the test in making something with all technologies with my disposal that would fit in a one environment, on other words, in one standalone project.